compose-spec/compose-spec/05-services.md

 The following example sets the name of the `server-certificate` secret file to `server.crt` within the container, sets the mode to `0440` (group-readable) and sets the user and group to `103`.
-The value of `server-certificate` secret is provided by the platform through a lookup and the secret lifecycle is not directly managed by the Compose implementation.
+The value of `server-certificate` secret is provided by the platform through a lookup and the secret lifecycle is not directly managed by Compose.

 ```yml
 services: